PrestaShop/docs/themes/reference/theme-specific-modules.md

 # Theme-specific modules

-When you write a theme, you may need to extend Prestashop features.
+When you write a theme, you may need to extend PrestaShop features.
 You can do that by adding modules that will be tied to your theme and shipped with it.

 ## Adding a module